Natasha808/studentsite/README.md

 # Natasha's Student Site

-This is my student website createdd for my NMA courses.
+This is my student website created for my NMA courses.